Stanford University

 Professor of Particle Physics and Astrophysics and of Physics

-BioWhat were the first objects that formed in the Universe?
-Prof. Abel's group explores the first billion years of cosmic history using ab initio supercomputer calculations.
+BioWhat were the first objects that formed in the Universe, what is it made of, how does it work?
+Prof. Abel's group explores all of cosmic history using ab initio supercomputer calculations.
 He has shown from first principles that the very first luminous objects are very massive stars and has developed novel numerical algorithms using adaptive-mesh-refinement simulations that capture over 14 orders of magnitude in length and time scales.
-He currently continues his work on the first stars and first galaxies and their role in chemical enrichment and cosmological reionization.
-His group studies any of the first objects to form in the universe: first stars, first supernovae, first HII regions, first magnetic fields, first heavy elements, and so on.
-Most recently he is pioneering novel numerical algorithms to study collisionless fluids such as dark matter which makes up most of the mass in the Universe as well as astrophysical and terrestrial plasmas.
+He has shown how the first stars galaxies form and affect everything that follows later.
+He has been pioneering novel numerical algorithms to study collisionless fluids such as dark matter as well as astrophysical and terrestrial plasmas.
+He has designed bespoke summary statistics to have interpretable, robust, efficient, summary statistics to describe spatial clustering based on fast nearest neighbor searches.
+His recent work is on creating digital twins of astronomical objects and the Universe as a whole in the context of the Center for Decoding the Universe.
+This Center leverages advances in machine learning and artificial intelligence to make sense of our Universe.
 He was the director of the Kavli Institute for Particle Astrophysics and Cosmology and Division Director at SLAC 2013-2018.